bioimagesuiteweb/bisweb/fileserver/ServerTODO.md

 * Be able to handle module invocations remotely (like WebWorkers), remote command execution, i.e. not modules just regular jobs

+* Fix bug on clicking image in jstree interface...
 (improvements for future versions)

 * Use HTTP for file transfer?
 WebSocket is a little slow, ~20Mbps on local network